 Land Use Agency Coordination

 In addition to providing notice to the County of San Bernardino regarding preparation of the 2025 UWMP, CVWD also coordinated with the County’s Land Use Services Department to gather information related to past, current, and future land use in the District area.
-The San Bernardino County Land Use Services Department was contacted on April 23, 2026 to request current land use information specifically for this UWMP, including, but not limited to, answers to the following questions:
+The San Bernardino County Land Use Services Department was contacted on April 23, 2026, to request current land use information specifically for this UWMP, including, but not limited to, answers to the following questions:

 Is the County preparing for any large-scale projects proposed within the District service area?